Audio & Quick Read Summary

 • Now complete the 5 minute ePractice Quiz to test your understanding and provide evidence for CPD.

-• Please tick which are correct the from the following list:
+• Please tick which are correct from the following list:

 • Please tick the answers below which highlight the decisions that are excluded from the MCA and best interests framework: